brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * Use IAM policies and S3 bucket policies to restrict access to the S3 bucket containing the log files.
 * Encrypt logs with SSE-S3 or SSE-KMS.

-__CloudTrail:How can we be notified that a log file has been created, then validate that its not been modified?__
+__CloudTrail: How can we be notified that a log file has been created, then validate that its not been modified?__
 * Lambda to compare digest file of yesterday vs. digest of same file last week -> if digest is different, trigger SNS notification.

 __CloudTrail: How can we prevent logs from being deleted?__